DeanIsMe/SevSeg/README.md

 ### SOFTWARE

 To install, copy the SevSeg folder into your arduino sketchbook\-libraries folder.
 More detailed instructions are [here][3].
+The Library Manager can be used from arduino version 1.6.2.

 #### Setting Up